Leeds United F.C.: 2010–2020: Return to the Championship

-2014–2017: Cellino era

-On 5 April, Cellino was successful in his appeal with independent QC Tim Kerr to take over the club.
+On 5 April 2014, Cellino was successful in his appeal with independent QC Tim Kerr to take over the club.
 The takeover was completed on 10 April, with Cellino's company, Eleonora Sport Limited, buying 75% of the club's shares.
-Two months later, the inexperienced Dave Hockaday was surprisingly appointed head coach, with Junior Lewis hired as his assistant.
-After only 70 days, the pair were fired by Cellino.
-Darko Milanič was given the head coach position in September 2014 becoming the club's first manager from outside the British isles and the first Slovene manager in English football, but left the club the following month.
-On 1 November 2014, Neil Redfearn was confirmed as the new head coach.
+Dave Hockaday was surprisingly appointed head coach, with Junior Lewis hired as his assistant, the pair were dismissed two months later.
+Darko Milanič was appointed head coach on 21 September 2014, becoming the club's first manager from outside the British isles and the first Slovene manager in English football, but left the club the following month.
+Neil Redfearn was confirmed as his replacement on 1 November 2014.
 On 1 December 2014, Cellino was disqualified by the Football League after it obtained documents from an Italian court, where he was found guilty of tax evasion.
-He was disqualified from running the club until 10 April 2015, and on 24 February 2015, Cellino announced he would not be returning to the club after his ban ended.
-Redfearn was replaced by former Man City Player Uwe Rösler as head coach in the summer of 2015, but Rosler was himself replaced by Steve Evans after only a few months in the role.
+Cellino was disqualified from running the club until 10 April 2015, and on 24 February 2015, Cellino announced he would not be returning to the club after his ban ended.
+Neil Redfearn was replaced by Uwe Rösler on 20 May 2015, but he himself was replaced by Steve Evans after a few months in the role.

 On 30 October 2015, Cellino agreed a deal in principle with Leeds Fans Utd to sell a majority stake in the club.
 When asked to legally commit to an exclusivity period to allow due diligence to commence, he reneged.

-On 2 June 2016, Garry Monk was appointed as the new head coach, replacing Steve Evans.
+On 2 June 2016, Garry Monk was appointed as the club’s new head coach, replacing Steve Evans.
 On 4 January 2017, Italian businessman Andrea Radrizzani purchased a 50% stake in the club from Massimo Cellino.
-At the close of the 2016/17 season, Leeds narrowly missed out on the play-offs.
-Leeds had been in the play-off positions for the majority of the season before a poor run of form in the final games saw them drop into seventh place.
-This was compounded by being knocked out in the fourth round of the FA Cup by non-league side Sutton United 1–0, who, at the time, were 84 places and three divisions below Leeds.
+Leeds narrowly missed out on the play-offs, having been in the play-off positions for the majority of the season before a poor run of form in the final four games of the season saw them drop into seventh place, they were also knocked out of the FA Cup by National League side Sutton United.